Protriptyline: Generic names

 Protriptyline is the English and French generic name of the drug and its INN, BAN, and DCF, while protriptyline hydrochloride is its USAN, USP, and BANM.
 Its generic name in Spanish and Italian and its DCIT are protriptylina, in German is protriptylin, and in Latin is protriptylinum.

 Brand names

 Protriptyline is or has been marketed throughout the world under a variety of brand names including Anelun, Concordin, Maximed, Triptil, and Vivactil.

 Availability

 The sale of protriptyline was discontinued in the United Kingdom, Australia, and Ireland in 2000.
+It remains available worldwide only in the United States as of 2024.